entando/entando-docs/vuepress/docs/v7.1/docs/create/blueprint-features.md

 * All generated micro frontends are web components created using the Custom Elements API.
 * Each micro frontend is displayed using the custom element tag, e.g.:
-   - The details widget folder `microfrontends/conference-details/public/index.html` contains `conference-details id="1" override-edit-handler hide-edit-button />`.
+   - The details widget file `microfrontends/conference-details/public/index.html` contains `conference-details id="1" override-edit-handler hide-edit-button />`.
    - The element `<conference-details />` is defined as a component entry in `microfrontends/conference-details/src/custom-elements/ConferenceDetailsElement.js`.

 For more information about web components, custom elements and micro frontends, refer to [Create a React Micro Frontend](../../tutorials/create/mfe/react.md).